Jefferson County Public Schools (Kentucky): COVID-19

+2023 busing problems and school cancellations

+Following significant systematic overhauling to the school transportation system, such as staggered start times, changed bus stop locations and increased bus drivers, severe delays in the JCPS busing arose immediately.
+On August 9—the first day of school—students initially faced delays in the morning of up to an hour after the final bus transfer was supposed to happen alongside some reports of students being dropped off at the wrong school.
+While Superintendent Marty Pollio initially dismissed these issues as "very similar to any other year we've had", widespread issues with busing became much more severe when students were dismissed.
+It took until 9:58 p.m. for JCPS spokesperson Carolyn Callahan to announce that all students had been dropped off.

+Due to the severity in these delays, JCPS schools were closed until August 18.

 Initiatives

 The school district is engaged in a number of initiatives, some of which have been considered more successful than others.

 Every 1 Reads

 Every 1 Reads is a community-wide literacy program that was started in the fall of 2003 as a partnership between Greater Louisville, Inc., the Louisville Metro government, and the Jefferson County Public Schools (JCPS) in an effort to get every student reading at grade level by the fall of 2008.

-In September 2007, the Bluegrass Institute for Public Policy Solutions (BIPPS) published an article which documented that the scoring system used by the school district's Every 1 Reads program conveys that children who cannot read "at grade level" are instead doing so.
-As of fall 2007, Every 1 Reads reports that 87.1% of all JCPS students are "reading at grade level," while the state system reports (at the end of the 2005–2006 school year) only 54.25% are at least proficient at reading.